 Escaping a cold grey winter for a week of Caribbean sun is the dream.
 But with peak prices in winter and a reputation for luxury, it’s unlikely to be a cheap holiday.
 You can bag a bargain winter sun package to the Dominican Republic or Jamaica.
 But what about more unusual islands?
 Like Guadeloupe, a French overseas department in the Caribbean.

-Do you end up paying a premium if you’re looking for somewhere different, or does being a bit off the beaten track mean you avoid tourist prices?
-To show how expensive Guadeloupe is, here’s a budget breakdown for my 7-night trip to the island, with costs for accommodation, transport, activities and food to help you plan your own trip.
+Do you end up paying a premium if you’re looking for somewhere different, or does being off the beaten track mean you avoid tourist prices?
+To show how expensive Guadeloupe is, here’s a budget breakdown for my 7-night trip to the island, which shows the costs for accommodation, transport, activities and food to help you plan your own trip.

 Note: these costs are based on my mid-range travel style – keeping costs down where I can to splash out on special experiences.
-This post was first published in 2018 but prices have been updated where possible to costs as of November 2023.
+This post was first published in 2019 but prices have been updated wherever possible to show costs as of January 2025.

-We were travelling as a group of three so it worked out better value to rent self self-catering accommodation – which also meant we could cook some of our own meals.
-We split our time between two locations so we could see more of the island, with four nights in more developed Grande-Terre and three nights in quieter, more rugged Basse-Terre.
+We were travelling as a group of three, so it worked out better value to rent self self-catering accommodation – which also meant we could cook some of our own meals.
+We split our time between two locations to see more of the island, spending four nights in more developed Grande-Terre and three nights in quieter, more rugged Basse-Terre.

 How much is transport in Guadeloupe?